Not Even the Ghosts

 “Of course you do,” Grandma snapped.
 “But you’re breathing wrong.
 Use your mind instead of your lungs.
 Breathe the light and not the air.”

 It looks very mysterious when I put it down on paper, but at the time, it just sounded boring.
-Grandma had the weary tone of a Latin master, ordering a child to conjugate a verb for the thousandth time.
+Grandma had the weary tone of a Latin master, ordering a child to conjugate a verb for the hundred thousandth time.
 I’d heard stuff like this before, but gave up asking what it meant, because my sister got embarrassed, and Grandma just smiled and shrugged.
 Better Sarah than me, I thought.
 I continued to the toilet, then back downstairs to read my comic.

 We never saw her again.
 I believe she was looked after in a special kind of hospice till she died two months later, the day before Christmas Eve.